 The review process will run throughout 2019 and early 2020 and will inform DELWP’s recommendations to the Minister for Planning about what to include in the new Regulations.
 The new Regulations will be made before June 2020.
 Consultation with stakeholders from across the sector is an important part of this process.

-DELWP has developed a consultation paper (available for download below) which sets out issues that have been identified so far, and questions for stakeholders.
-Submissions received on this consultation paper will help DELWP understand the topics that will be considered in the Regulatory Impact Statement (RIS).
+DELWP developed a consultation paper which sets out issues that have been identified so far, and questions for stakeholders.
+Public consultation on this paper ran from Friday 24 May to Sunday 23 June in order to help DELWP understand the topics that should be considered in the Regulatory Impact Statement (RIS).

 If you would like to be kept informed about project updates, please ‘follow’ this page.
 If you have any questions, or for more information, please email firstname.lastname@example.org.